Posts

 While the benefits of designing cities for people are clear, the transition from car-centric to transit-focused urban planning is not without challenges.
 One of the primary obstacles is the entrenched reliance on automobiles, which is deeply embedded in the infrastructure and culture of many cities.
 Overcoming this requires a combination of policy changes, public investment, and innovative thinking.

-For example, cities can implement congestion pricing, as seen in London and Stockholm, to discourage car use and generate revenue for public transit.
-Similarly, zoning laws can be revised to encourage denser, transit-oriented development, making it easier for residents to access public transportation.
+For example, cities can implement congestion pricing — as London has done since 2003, Stockholm since 2006, and now New York City under its Central Business District Tolling Program, which launched in 2025 as the first such program in the United States.
+The NYC program tolls vehicles entering Manhattan south of 60th Street, with revenue dedicated by statute to MTA capital improvements — a direct policy linkage between discouraging car use and funding the transit alternatives that make the policy fair.
+Zoning laws can also be revised to encourage denser, transit-oriented development, making it easier for residents to access public transportation.
 These measures, when paired with investments in infrastructure and technology, can create a more sustainable urban environment.

 Innovation also plays a critical role in this transformation.
 Advances in artificial intelligence (AI) and data analytics are enabling cities to optimize transit systems in ways that were previously unimaginable.
 For instance, predictive maintenance tools can reduce delays and improve reliability, while real-time data can help commuters plan their journeys more efficiently.
 Apps like SimpleTransit are at the forefront of this movement, providing users with the information they need to navigate complex transit networks with ease.